kddubey/cappr/docs/source/2_motivation.rst

 With CAPPr's ``predict`` interface, your job starts and stops at writing up your classification task as a ``{prompt}{end_of_prompt}{completion}`` string.

-That being said, let's now run CAPPr on that product review classification task.
+Let's now run CAPPr on that product review classification task.
 Also, let's:

 - trivially incorporate a prior (optional)